Palliative and end of life care for older people

 The National End of Life Care Strategy has been published in England (2008) and similar initiatives are being taken forward in Wales, Scotland and Northern Ireland, with the aim of improving end of life care.

-- Improved communication with the palliative care team
+2 Improved communication with the palliative care team.

-An integrated care pathway for the dying patient has been developed5 (“the Liverpool care pathway”).
+3 Integrated Care Pathways: an integrated care pathway for the dying patient has been developed (“the Liverpool care pathway”).
 This is being increasingly used to improve care for patients dying both in hospital and at home.
 The pathway is designed for patients with a known diagnosis who have deteriorated to such an extent that death appears inevitable.
 Symptoms are monitored and treated expectantly with an emphasis on comfort, communication and preparation for death with spiritual support.

 Ethical and legal aspects of end of life care

-- Advance directives are becoming more common and provide helpful information for the clinician in making difficult decisions in the interests of the patient who is otherwise unable to give consent.
+1 Advance directives are becoming more common and provide helpful information for the clinician in making difficult decisions in the interests of the patient who is otherwise unable to give consent.
 Such directives may be of limited value as they often do not describe the precise clinical situation in advance.
-A living will cannot force a doctor to carry out treatment which he feels is inappropriate.
-The BGS, RCP and x in partnership have produced guidance on Advance care Planning6
+A living will cannot force a doctor to carry out treatment which they feel is inappropriate.
+The BGS and RCP in partnership have produced guidance on Advance care Planning .

-- Legal distinctions between allowing death and assisting death are difficult to define, and while patients have the right to determine treatment while capacity is retained, there is no legal right to
+3 Legal distinctions between allowing death and assisting death are difficult to define, and while patients have the right to determine treatment while capacity is retained, there is no legal right to die .

-- Issues concerning feeding and hydration are covered in the BGS guidance on “Nutritional advice in common clinical situations” (part of the BGS Good Practice Guide of Guidelines, Policy Statements and Statements of Good Practice)
+4 Issues concerning feeding and hydration are covered in the BGS guidance on “Nutritional advice in common clinical situations” (part of the BGS Good Practice Guide of Guidelines, Policy Statements and Statements of Good Practice).

 End of life care and the geriatrician